NKU-IIPLab/MSKD/README.md

 # MSKD
-The code of paper ”Multi-Scale Distillation from Multiple Graph Neural Networks“.
+Accepted by AAAI-22: Multi-Scale Distillation from Multiple Graph Neural Networks

+The data is only for academic purposes.